 Badbea, Caithness

-Historic Site and Walk in Caithness
+Historic Site and Walk near Caithness

 Badbea is one of the most atmospheric places to visit in Berriedale, a haunting former clearance village perched dramatically on clifftops overlooking the Moray Firth.
 Settled in the late 18th and early 19th centuries by families displaced during the Highland Clearances, Badbea tells a powerful story of survival, hardship, and resilience.
 Today, its windswept ruins and sweeping coastal views make it one of the most unforgettable historic sites in Caithness.